Rum Tum Tugger: Origins

-He is notoriously hard to please and sets himself apart from others by trying to be different.
-He always does the opposite of what is expected of him and by the end of the poem the reader is left with the idea that the Rum Tum Tugger is deviously self-centered and relishes in being so.
-The three words that are used to describe his character given to each performer who plays the role are "perverse, preening, and independent".
+The Rum Tum Tugger is characterized as notoriously hard to please, constantly setting himself apart from others by deliberately doing the opposite of what is expected.
+By the end of the poem, the reader is left with the impression that he is deviously self-centered and takes pleasure in his contrarian nature.
+Performers playing this role are often described with the three words: "perverse, preening, and independent."

 Musical

 Character

 Rum Tum Tugger is a rebellious and unappeasable cat.
 He loves the limelight, while at the same time enjoys being seen as an individual by separating himself a little from the tribe.
 A ladies' man, the female kittens (Victoria, Etcetera, Electra and Jemima) are in awe of him, and he flirts openly with almost every female cat in the 1998 film adaptation (especially Bombalurina), although Demeter seems to dislike him deeply.
 He also admires Mr. Mistoffelees, even going so far as to sing a ballad about how talented he is.
 His older brother, the serious and responsible Munkustrap, often has to keep him in line.

 Rum Tum Tugger is often portrayed as a rock star-esque cat, and Andrew Lloyd Webber has stated that part of the character is intended to be an homage to Mick Jagger of The Rolling Stones.
 In an attempt to modernize the show, Rum Tum Tugger was revamped into a street rapper in the 2014 West End revival.

 The role is usually played by a rock tenor with a strong falsetto register.

 As a major character part, Tugger is a principal singing role with several solos.
 He sings solo in his own song, "The Rum Tum Tugger", as well as "Magical Mr. Mistoffelees".
 He sings "Old Deuteronomy" with Munkustrap.